July 28, 2021

 Driving up from the elegant market town Cirencester to pay the Bard a visit in Stratford-upon-Avon takes you through the centre of the Cotswold with plenty of opportunities for detours and lazy deviations.

-A spectacular coastal path hugging the rugged Atlantic shore between Belfast and Londonderry, the Causeway Coastal Route is Northern Ireland’s answer to the North Coast 500.
-While the absolute highlight is the Giant’s Causeway, a UNESCO site of towering basalt columns, the route is packed with castles, coves and cracking sea views.
+A spectacular coastal path hugging the rugged Atlantic shore between Belfast and Derry, the Causeway Coastal Route is Northern Ireland’s answer to the North Coast 500.
+While the absolute highlight is the Giant’s Causeway, a UNESCO site of towering basalt columns, the route takes in many of the best day trips from Belfast, including castles, coves and cracking sea views.

 Along the route, you’ll find lots of options for accommodation, including hotels, B&Bs and hostels.
 For something a bit more special, book a night at the Ballygally Castle, a 17th-century castle with beautiful sea views and quite possibly the greatest name for a hotel in the UK.